Santroller/Santroller/wiring_guides/turntable.md

         * For an Arduino Uno, pin A4 is SDA and A5 is SCL.
 Note that on newer arduinos, these pins are also available at the top of the board and are labeled SDA and SCL, but note that these are the same pins, so you can use either.
         * For an Arduino Mega, pin 20 is SDA and pin 21 is SCL.

+## Wiring Steps (Peripheral, Pi Pico only)
+If you would like your frets to contain LEDs, or want your frets to poll at a different rate to the rest of the turntable, you can use the [Peripheral feature](https://santroller.tangentmc.net/wiring_guides/peripheral.html).

 Now that you have wired your turntable, go [configure it](https://santroller.tangentmc.net/tool/using.html).